BrandonSGC/BrandonSGC/README.md

 ## Here are some of the technologies I work with at the moment:

-- HTML
+- HTML              - MySQL
-- CSS
+- CSS               - Git
-- JavaScript
+- JavaScript        - GitHub
 - Python
-- MySQL
-- Git
-- GitHub

-## Currently studying:
-- React
-- Django